Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Introduction

 \section{Introduction}

 Simulating large physical systems is an ongoing challenge in the field of computational sciences.
 This especially becomes challenging when dealing with multiscale systems.
-Such systems are characterized by displaying interesting behavior at different scales of space/time.
+Such systems exhibit interesting behavior at various spatial and temporal scales.
 A prominent example and our main incentive for this work are turbulent flows described by the incompressible Navier-Stokes equations.
 Systems described by these equations feature the formation of turbulent eddies of a range of different sizes.
-The large difference in size between the largest and the smallest eddies gives rise to the multiscale nature of the problem.
-The problem with simulating such systems is that they require high resolution computational meshes to obtain accurate simulations, and small time steps.
-This places a huge burden on the available computational resources \cite{sasaki2002navier, agdestein2024discretizefirstfilternext}.
+The significant difference in size between the largest and the smallest eddies gives rise to the multiscale nature of the problem.
+The problem with simulating such systems is that they require high-resolution computational meshes to obtain accurate simulations and small time steps.
+This places a significant burden on the available computational resources \cite{sasaki2002navier, agdestein2024discretizefirstfilternext}.

-To make simulation of turbulent flows feasible one typically resorts to Reynolds averaged Navier-Stokes \cite{RANS}, large eddy simulation \cite{sagaut2006large}, and \acrfullpl{ROM} \cite{brunton2019data,projection_ROMs_survey}.
+To make simulation of turbulent flows feasible, one typically resorts to Reynolds averaged Navier-Stokes \cite{RANS}, large eddy simulation \cite{sagaut2006large}, and \acrfullpl{ROM} \cite{brunton2019data,projection_ROMs_survey}.
 Here we focus on the latter approach.
 In reduced-order modelling, data is used to speed up simulations.
-The data can both be obtained from simulations or experiments.
-The collected data is then used to identify the most important features of the flow.
+The data can be obtained from simulations or experiments.
+The collected data is then used to identify the most critical features of the flow.
 This is typically done by a \acrfull{POD} of the collected flow data.
 The resulting features are then used to construct a reduced basis.
 By projecting the fluid flow equations on this basis one obtains the widely used \gls{POD}-Galerkin \gls{ROM} \cite{POD1, POD2, projection_ROMs_survey}.
 However, two common issues with \gls{POD}-Galerkin \glspl{ROM} are their stability and their accuracy for convection-dominated systems.
-In \cite{podbenjamin} it is shown that the stability issue can be resolved by making sure that the energy-conserving property of the Navier-Stokes equations is still satisfied under Galerkin projection.
+In \cite{podbenjamin}, it is shown that the stability issue can be resolved by making sure that the energy-conserving property of the Navier-Stokes equations is still satisfied under Galerkin projection.
 For the incompressible Navier-Stokes equations, the only prerequisite for an energy-conserving \gls{ROM} is that the discretization is structure-preserving, i.e.\ it is such that it inherits the energy conservation property from the continuous equations.